ericstewart/rails-weather/README.md

 ## Design

 At this stage of functionality, no database is needed since the only persisted data is cached from api calls and renders.
+This decision keeps things simple initially, but could evolve to store fetched results in an application database potentially with enhanced data, longer history, etc.

+Since the initial assumptions of the project were to cache results by zip code, address entry kept simple to bootstrap the process.
+Ultimately, the application could add searching based on Address, city, etc. to help users search a location if they don't know the zip code.

+Since this first pass focuses on fetching results at the zip-code level only, we encounter the issue that zip codes are not unique across all geographic areas (mainly country).
+So at this stage, US zip code lookup is enforced.
+We make the assumption that cities that share a zip code in the US are geographically close such that results can be shared.

+Currently the applicaiton displays current conditions, but is set up to make a second call for forecast information to render as well.
+For most free API plans this requires two calls though there are some paid plans that provide a single endpoint to get both sets of data.

-## Weather Data
+## Weather Data Source

 This project was set up to use the [Tomorrow API](https://www.tomorrow.io).
 You will need to sign up and create a free account in order to get your own api key.